• Skip to primary navigation

 red-velvet-donuts-on-wire-cooling-rack

-Glaze the donuts
+Glaze the Donuts

-For the glaze, melt the chocolate and coconut oil.
+1. For the glaze, melt the chocolate and coconut oil.
 (I melted them on the stovetop, over low heat.)
 Once melted, mix in the almond butter.
 The almond butter gives the glaze a more fudge-like texture, which I like for frosting donuts but isn't required.

-Dip each donut into the glaze, then place on a wire cooling rack or parchment-lined baking sheet.
+2. Dip each donut into the glaze, then place on a wire cooling rack or parchment-lined baking sheet.

-Place the donuts in the fridge or freezer to set the glaze and then enjoy!
+3. Place the donuts in the fridge or freezer to set the glaze and then enjoy!

 Storage

-Store these red velvet donuts in an airtight container in the fridge.
+Store these paleo red velvet donuts in an airtight container in the fridge.
 They are best eaten within one week.

 More Gluten Free Donut Recipes

-• Healthy Applesauce Donuts
+• Healthy Chocolate Protein Donuts (Gluten Free, Paleo)

 Print